Arielliv/my-coronavirus-map/README.md

 So our [NovelCOVID API](https://github.com/NovelCOVID/API) is being updated every 10~ minutes.

-There are many ways of implementing update mechanism for our map, we are gonna do pulling.
+There are many ways of implementing update mechanism for our map, we are gonna do polling.

-The first thing comes to my head when someone says `pulling mechanisem` is - **Interval**.
+The first thing comes to my head when someone says `polling mechanism` is - **Interval**.
 We gonna do it with java script basic method [`SetInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval)

 we will need to fire `mapEffect` function every duration we will choose, for developing and debuging we will use small duration of 2000 miliseconds.